-Arts Librarian Raymond mounts a defence of the printed word as an e-library purge sweeps through the university.
-Thousands of volumes are culled and then the librarian himself is shown the door.
+Arts Librarian Raymond mounts a defence of the printed word as an e-library purge sweeps through his university.
+Thousands of volumes are culled before the librarian himself is shown the door.
 Redundant, alone with his books, Raymond plots his renaissance: a return to the past, to a time when ‘everything he encountered was new’.